 Bypassing the Critical Faculty

+The critical faculty is that aspect of the mind which analyzes, evaluates, and helps to make decisions.
+Even though it serves a very useful function, it is sometimes not enough to create lasting change.
 In the trance state, the critical faculty can be bypassed once the person is sufficiently relaxed and focused.
 This allows the person to connect directly with the subconscious mind and work with the powerful beliefs and motivations there.
-In the above example, the person may discover their relationship to food is based on a deep need for love and safety.
 The therapist can then help the person find new, healthy solutions to meeting those needs.

-Who Is Hypnotherapy Right For?
+Who Is Hypnotherapy for Sleep Right For?

 Most people who are willing and ready to change can benefit from hypnotherapy.
 Self-efficacy, the belief that a person has the ability to succeed in achieving his or her goals, plays an important part in the outcome of any program involving hypnosis treatment.2